Helping newborns with underdeveloped lungs

 Dr McGillick says the characterisation of this LH preclinical model is an important step towards finding ways to help babies with underdeveloped lungs.

-Lung hypoplasia can vary in severity and affects around 1 in 1000 births
+Lung hypoplasia varies severity and affects about 1 in 1000 births

 Apart from their lungs, babies with LH often develop normally during pregnancy as their lungs are not required to perform gas exchange, which is provided by the placenta.
 However, after birth the newborn becomes solely reliant on their lungs to perform gas exchange.
 In newborns with LH, their small and underdeveloped lungs are unable to sufficiently perform the role of gas exchange.